When the Tigers Broke Free: Subsequent releases

 The song made its first CD appearance on a promotional disc in conjunction with Roger Waters' 1990 live performance of The Wall at Potsdamer Platz in Berlin.
 This was the Pink Floyd recording from the original 1982 single, and had a running time of 3 minutes.

 It was generally released on CD on Pink Floyd's 2001 compilation album Echoes: The Best of Pink Floyd.
 With a duration of 3:42, this version is longer than the single release and features an extended intro section.
-There is less percussion heard in the Echoes mix, but the male choir comes in much earlier than it does in the single version.
+There is less percussion heard in the Echoes mix, and the male choir comes in much earlier than it does in the single version.

 The next time the song appeared was on the 2004 re-released, remastered version of The Final Cut, where it was placed between "One of the Few" and "The Hero's Return", this time an edited version of 3:16.
 This mix is similar to that of the Echoes version, but with a shorter intro.